 When can you be tested for STIs?

 You can test yourself for STIs from home with Homed-IQ’s self-tests.
-However, it is important to take into account the window period of each STI in order to receive the most reliable result.
+However, it is important to take into account the window period of each STI in order to know when it is possible to test and receive a reliable result.

 What is the window period?

 The window period is the time between the moment of unprotected sexual contact (infection) and the moment at which the STI can be detected by a test.
 Every STI has its own window period.
-Therefore, it is best to wait until the window phase has ended to be sure the STI is detectable for a laboratory test.
+If you are not experiencing symptoms, it is best to wait until the window period has ended to be sure the STI is detectable for a laboratory test.
 Then it can be determined with certainty whether or not you have an STI.

 Can you take an STI test before the window period has ended if you have symptoms?

-Since you can also have STIs without any symptoms, it is important to test yourself after the window period is over if you are at risk for an STI.
+Since you can also have STIs without any symptoms, it is important to test yourself after potential exposure to an STI, even if you don’t have symptoms.

 What is the difference between incubation time and window period?